sujalvk888/Docscope-AI/README.md

 ## ⚡ Optimized Server-Side PDF Parsing

-Rather than parsing PDFs in the browser, DocScope AI performs extraction entirely on the server.
+Rather than parsing PDFs in the browser, Infidocs AI performs extraction entirely on the server.

 Benefits include: